 Remote Patient Monitoring and Telemedicine

-Real-time data from wearable devices and IoT sensors lets doctors monitor chronic conditions continuously.
-They can then catch issues early and intervene before problems worsen.
+Real time data from wearable devices and IoT sensors lets doctors monitor chronic conditions continuously.
+They can then catch issues early and intervene before they worsen.

-At the University of Pittsburgh Medical Center, doctors track the vital signs of patients with heart failure to adjust care plans and decrease emergency room visits.
-Remote monitoring also supports telemedicine, helping doctors treat rural patients or those with mobility challenges.
-Providers can use it to refine treatment plans for chronic illnesses like diabetes, hypertension, or asthma, based on trends in daily metrics.
+University of Pittsburgh Medical Center tracks vital signs of patients with heart failure to adjust care plans and reduce emergency room visits.
+Remote monitoring also supports telemedicine, helping doctors treat rural patients or those with mobility issues.
+Providers can use it to refine treatment plans for chronic conditions like diabetes, hypertension or asthma based on daily trends.

 Reducing Hospital Readmissions and Improving Outcomes

-By analyzing patient data, hospitals can identify high-risk patients.
-Kaiser Permanente uses it to create follow-up plans.
-With machine learning, they create scheduled calls, home visits, or medication adjustments.
-This ultimately reduces readmission rates and improves care quality, though success depends on human factors like clinician follow-through.
+By analyzing patient data, hospitals can identify high risk patients.
+Kaiser Permanente uses it to create follow up plans.
+With machine learning they create scheduled calls, home visits or medication adjustments.
+This reduces readmission rates and improves care quality though success depends on human factors like clinician follow through.

-Hospitals are using big data to identify common readmission causes, such as medication errors or lack of follow-up care.
+Hospitals are using big data to identify common readmission reasons like medication errors or lack of follow up care.
 They can then make targeted improvements that boost patient satisfaction scores.
 This helps hospitals avoid penalties under programs like the Hospital Readmissions Reduction Program (HRRP).

 The Role of Big Data in Medical Research

-Big data is reshaping medical research by speeding up discoveries, improving study efficiency, and offering new approaches to treatment.
+Big data is Changing Medical Research by speeding up discoveries, improving study efficiency and offering new ways of treatment.

 Drug Discovery and Development

 Analyzing massive datasets from clinical trials and molecular research speeds up drug development.
-AI helps researchers identify promising drug candidates amid the data.
-For example, Atomwise uses AI to screen billions of chemical compounds for potential treatments, reducing the time and cost of drug discovery.
+AI helps researchers find promising drug candidates in the data.
+For example, Atomwise uses AI to screen billions of chemical compounds for potential treatments, reducing time and cost of drug discovery.

-Companies like BenevolentAI use data to repurpose existing drugs for new uses.
-During COVID-19, they identified a rheumatoid arthritis drug called baricitinib as a way to stem the deadly cytokine storm.
+BenevolentAI uses data to repurpose existing drugs for new uses.
+During COVID-19, they found a rheumatoid arthritis drug called baricitinib as a way to stem the deadly cytokine storm.

 Clinical Trials and Research Optimization